DWAA1660/BibleNotes/README.md

 # Bible Notes Web App

-A Python + React project providing a multi-version Bible reader with advanced notes, backlinks, and community commentaries.
-The backend uses FastAPI with SQLite, while the frontend is a minimal React single-page interface.
+A Python + React project providing a multi-version Bible reader with advanced notes, backlinks, community commentaries, and synchronized original-language manuscripts.
+The backend uses FastAPI with SQLite, and the frontend is a Vite + React single-page app.

 ## Project Structure